 Hey there!
-I’m Helen and I’m an award-winning natural light pet photographer, based in Woonona, but I work all over Sydney and the South Coast of NSW.
-I recently moved to the lovely coastal town of Woonona with my two rescue cats, my rescue dog, Oscar, and my amazing partner, Lofty.
+I’m Helen and I’m an award-winning natural light pet photographer, based in Shell Cove, but I work all over Sydney and the South Coast of NSW.
+I recently moved to the lovely coastal town of Shell Cove with my two rescue cats, my adorable Papillon Baxter, and my amazing partner, Lofty.

-My favourite things in the world are chilling out with my partner and my animals, and coffee….
-LOTS of coffee, and when I’m not shooting you’ll find me walking Oscar on the local beach,
+My favourite things in the world are chilling out with my partner and my pets, and of course, coffee….
+LOTS of coffee.
+When I’m not shooting you’ll find me walking Baxter, at the local beach,

 I got into pet photography after becoming a certified dog trainer.
 I just love capturing all the wonderful and silly moments for my clients, and the best thing about being a pet photographer is that I get to capture beautiful memories and enjoy my clients’ reactions when they first see their finished photos.